About this Website

 Ofra Tirosh-Becker, The Hebrew University of Jerusalem, Israel

-Funding has come from individual contributors, HUC-JIR, Maurice Amado Foundation, and Dorot Foundation.
+Funding has come from many individual contributors, HUC-JIR, Maurice Amado Foundation, Dorot Foundation, USC Casden Institute, and Association for Jewish Studies Arts and Culture Grant.
 We welcome additional contributions.

 Josh Vogel is the site programmer, and Elaine Miller is the assistant.
 Shawn Fields-Meyer contributed to the design.